-Complete copies of FERPA and the regulations are available for review in the Registrar's Office.
+Complete copies of FIT's FERPA policy are available for review in the Registrar's Office.
 Any students having a question about access to FIT student records is encouraged to consult them.

-The Student Rights and Responsibilities Manual sets forth the procedures for inspection and review of education records and for students to request amendment of their own education records.
-The manual also sets forth the types of records the college may disclose without student consent.
+The FERPA policy, also located in the Student Rights and Responsibilities Handbook, sets forth the procedures for inspection and review of education records and for students to request amendment of their own education records.
+The policy also sets forth the types of records the college may disclose without student consent.